danez13/Data-Mining-Project/README.md

             Time in seconds to find the confident rules:
             ```
 2. Python file or notebook for visualization
-    * You need to submit a generate-plots<teamID>.py (e.g. generate-plots01.py) file that will read the necessary output files from the previous step and generate the plots needed for the report.
+    * You need to submit a `generate-plots<teamID>.py` (e.g. generate-plots01.py) file that will read the necessary output files from the previous step and generate the plots needed for the report.
 All the plots should have axis labels and titles.
 Note that: all the required plots/information need to be included in your report; having them only in the notebook is not enough.

 3. Report and requested output files
     * Complete the report00.docx file provided.
-The file submitted should have the name report<teamID>.pdf, (e.g.report01.pdf).
+The file submitted should have the name `report<teamID>.pdf`, (e.g.report01.pdf).
 Some requested output files will also need to be submitted.
 Do not copy-paste them into the report.
 4. Peer evaluations